jorencarlson/pokemon-best-teams/README.md

 For any chosen team, it is determined whether it should be added to the set of best teams by two characteristics:

-1. The team must have STABs that are super effective for all of the types present in the text file of Pokémon.
+1. The team has STABs that are super effective for all of the types present in the text file of Pokémon.

 2. The team score is the highest thus far.